 The US agenda is to downgrade and weaken Iran, in order to counter Iran's Islamic Republic's gains on the Arab street.
 So in the days immediately after the ceasefire, BBC World Service was giving lots of coverage to two stories.
 Firstly, relatives of BBC Persian staff are facing intimidation in Iran.
 I am sure they are, but there is nothing new here; those of us who opposed the Islamic Republic as members of leftwing organisations are very familiar with such stories - it isn't exactly news.
-Of course, some of those BBC Persian staff were collaborating with Islamic Republic media outlets when threats against some leftwing activists in exile started in the 1970s (I can't remember any of them expressing any concern).
+Of course, some of those BBC Persian staff were collaborating with Islamic Republic media outlets when threats against some leftwing activists in exile started in the 1980s (I can't remember any of them expressing any concern).

 The second story repeated endlessly is that the Islamic Republic will kill hundreds of political prisoners as revenge for the war.
 I am sure it is capable of such atrocities, but so far there is no sign of it.
 So why are you propagating this story?
 It might not happen, as this regime is keen to survive and such an action would be suicidal at this stage.

-prisoners, has managed to kill them.
+So far it is the Israeli air force that, far from 'saving' Iran's political prisoners, has managed to kill them.
 On June 23 airstrikes targeted Tehran's Evin prison - known for housing political prisoners and foreign nationals.
 The attack resulted in at least 71 fatalities, including staff, nearby civilians, as well as prisoners and visiting family members.
 We know of two female political prisoners killed.